aFarkas/lazysizes/README.md

 #lazysizes

 **lazysizes** is a fast (jank-free) and self-initializing lazyloader for images (including responsive images ``picture``/``srcset``), iframes, scripts/widgets and much more.
 It may become also your number one tool to integrate responsive images.

-Due to the fact that it can also automatically calculate the ``sizes`` attribute for your responsive images based on your CSS as also allows to use custom labeled media queries for you ``media`` attributes, it helps to separate layout (CSS) from content/structure (HTML) and makes integrating responsive images into any environment simply simple.
+Lazysizes recognises a set of data attributes that work similarly to then new responsive image html spec, but adds powerful additional functionality.
+It can automatically calculate the ``sizes`` attribute for your responsive images, it allows you to share media queries for your ``media`` attributes with your CSS, helping to separate layout (CSS) from content/structure (HTML) and it makes integrating responsive images into any environment really simple.

 ##How to